Seneca-CDOT/simengine/docs/Anvil Model.md

 ## System Model

 At this stage, we should be ready to model our HA topology.
-You will need to drop the existing model in case the data store is not empty:
+Drop the existing model in case the data store is not empty:

 `simengine-cli model drop`